If you are wondering how you should take care of your indoor bamboo plant then let me tell you the process is very simple and affordable.

-Using fertilizer in in-house plants need extreme care.
-Indoor plants do not get expose under sunlight or rain so the fertilizer you apply remains undiluted for many days.
+Using fertilizer for in-house plants need extreme care.
+Indoor plants do not get exposed to direct sunlight or rain so the fertilizer you apply remains undiluted for many days.

 So using fertilizer in a little amount will be smart enough.
 I will recommend you to use a liquid fertilizer and spray it occasionally on the bamboo plant.

 7. Cutting out the yellow and deceased parts:

 This step is very crucial.
 When your leaves turn to yellow it means the plant is not getting enough water.
 If that starts to happen or you see any kind of insect harming your plant then clean the container and the pebbles.